TaitoUnited/full-stack-template/README.md

 The `scripts/heml.yaml` file contains default Kubernetes settings for all environments and the `scripts/helm-*.yaml` files contain environment specific overrides for them.
 By modying these files you can easily configure environment variables, resource requirements and autoscaling for your containers.

-> NOTE: Do not modify the helm template located in `./scripts/helm` directory.
+> Do not modify the helm template located in `./scripts/helm` directory.
 Improve the original helm template located in [orig-template](https://github.com/TaitoUnited/orig-template/) repository instead.

 ### Secrets